BrunoJuchli/StaticProxy.Fody/README.md

  - Write interceptors (`class SomeProxy : IDynamicInterceptor`)

- Use one of the existing StaticProxy IoC container integrations:
+Then, use one of the existing StaticProxy IoC container integrations:
   - Ninject (PCL): [ninject.extensions.staticproxy](https://github.com/BrunoJuchli/ninject.extensions.staticproxy)

 or roll your own: